 The Winnebago Revel 44E Class B motorhome is at the top of the list for best winter campervan for solos or couples.

-You can set aside worry of pipes or tanks cracking from freezing weather as this campervan provides serious insulation throughout, including the holding tanks.
+You can set aside the worry of pipes or tanks cracking from freezing weather as this campervan provides serious insulation throughout, including the holding tanks.

 Other features great for winter camping include: